XBraid/xbraid/test/README.md

          $ ./autotest.sh -summary-email

-   will email everyone listed in in `$email_list` in `autotesh.sh`.
+   will email everyone listed in the `$email_list` (an `autotest.sh` variable)

 ### Cronfile

-To add entries to your crontab, put your new cronjob lines in cronfile.
+To add entries to your crontab, First, put your new cronjob lines into `cronfile`.
 Then see what you already have in your crontab file with

       $ crontab -l

 Next, append to cronfile whatever you already have

       $ crontab -l >> cronfile

 Finally, tell crontab to use your cronfile